mauroservienti/milestone.github.io/_posts/visual-studio-code-remote-containers.md

 ## Conclusion

 Visual Studio Code has endless options.
-The Remote Containers extension pack brings it to the next level allowing us to "just" define the configuration of the development environment we want without warring how to set it up.
+The Remote Containers extension pack brings it to the next level allowing us to just define the configuration of the development environment we want without worrying about how to set it up.
 As a bonus, if all that described lives in a GitHub repository, it automatically works with [GitHub Codespaces](https://github.com/features/codespaces), bringing the whole experience to the browser.
-Yes, you get it right.
+Yes, you got that right.
 When using Codespaces, the only requirement is a modern browser.

 Photo by <a href="https://unsplash.com/@edulauton?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText">Edu Lauton</a> on <a href="https://unsplash.com/s/photos/excitement?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText">Unsplash</a>